nrb/resume/resume.rst

 Education
 =========
-Bachelor of Science in Informatics with concentration in Computer Science, December 2010.
-Indiana University South Bend, South Bend, IN.
+Bachelor of Science in Informatics, December 2010.
+Indiana University

 Presentations
 =============